Engin-Boot/pong-stage-mohnishsinha11/Stage0/game.md

   Given pong game is working and threshold value

-  When ball collides with the wall and 'ball_missed_count' of one player exceeds the threshold value
+  When ball collides with the wall and ball miss counter of one player exceeds the threshold value

-  Then declare one player as the winner which have less 'ball_missed_count'
+  Then declare one player as the winner which have less ball miss counter